noi-techpark/odh-docs/source/authentication.rst

 Kerberos.
 More information and use cases can be found in the `official documentation <https://www.keycloak.org/documentation>`_.

+.. note:: By `internal infrastructure` we mean also the access to Open Data that are already available to the Open Data Hub Team but not yet to the Data Consumers, and therefore require authentication.

 Source code for both the authentication server and a few pre-cooked examples of applications configured to connect to it can be found in dedicated servers created by the Open Data Hub Team: the